graalvm/taming-build-time-initialization/README.md

 ### Rewrite the Code so Native Image can Prove Critical Classes

- For this we will use our example with the inverse square root decision made by the property.
+ For this we will use the [example with the inverse square root decision](why-build-time-initialization/hot-path-check) made by the property.
 With a few slight changes we will make it possible to make the `SlowMath` class fast.

 ### Hand-Pick Classes Important for Build-Time Initialization